Articles Of Organization In Virginia (Jun. 2026) – LLC Filing Guide

 6. Add Your Signature

-Once everything is completed, include your completed form with your $100 check.
-Make it payable to the SCC and use the same envelope.
+Once everything is in order, include your completed form alongside a $100 check.
+Make it payable to the SCC, use the same envelope, and you’re good to go.

 The Virginia LLC Approval Process

-Your Virginia LLC approval process depends on your chosen filing method:
+Your approval timeline is based on your chosen filing method.

-- By paper: You’ll be sent an acceptance letter once your document is approved by the SCC.
-This will be sent to your registered office by mail.
+If you file on paper, you’ll receive an acceptance letter once your document is approved by the SCC.
+This comes to your Registered Office via mail.

-You can also use the Business Entity Search to access the online copy of your approved Articles of Organization and Certificate of Organization.
+Need to access the online copy of your approved Articles of Organization and Certificate of Organization?
+Use the Business Entity Search tool.

 Follow these steps: